ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 In the second version, the `str` in `name: str` and `-> str` is a type annotation.
 It indicates that `name` should be a string, and that the function returns a string.
 If you run this code, Python will not enforce that `name` is a string--if you pass an integer, it will still run, and likely error out only when it tries to do `"Hello, " + 5`.
-In other words, _type hints don't make Python statically typed_.
+In other words, type hints don't make Python statically typed.
 They are metadata attached to the functions and variables .
 The official Python documentation makes this clear: the Python runtime does not enforce function and variable type annotations; they are meant to be used by third-party tools (like type checkers, IDEs, linters) .